-Choose from the same range of colors as Windows, but in many different ways.
+Choose from the same range of colors as Windows, but in many different ways and more.
 All these additional features in Office for Mac are from Apple’s macOS operating system, not Microsoft.
-Our look at the options is from macOS Sierra v10.12.6 but the same or similar applies to recent versions of macOS.
+Our look at the options is from macOS Sierra but the same or similar applies to recent versions of macOS.

 The main color menu on the Home tab is the same as Office for Windows.
 Theme and standard colors plus a gradient selector.

 Once you’ve selected a color, it will appear on the main selector under ‘Recent Colors.

 Choose ‘More colors’ and there’s five different tabs to choose from; Color Wheel, Color Sliders, Color Palettes, Image Palettes and Pencils.

 Exactly what you see in ‘More Colors’ depends on the version of macOS.

 All the tabs have the place for the ‘eyedropper’.
 This lets you magnify any part of the screen and select a visible color.
 Click on the ‘dropper’ then move about the screen.
 Very handy for matching the color from an image or logo.